-In the focus groups with consumers from the Netherlands, the label Beter Leven was mentioned by far the most often.
-Other very rarely named product marks with regard to poultry meat were "organic" and "freerange".
-Respondents associated Beter Leven with the animals' living conditions, a good life, good food and space.
+During the discussions in the Netherlands, the label Beter Leven was mentioned by far the most often.
+Other very rarely named product marks with regard to poultry meat were "organic" and "free-range".
+Respondents associated Beter Leven with the animals' living conditions, a good life, good food and more space.
 Apart from the mentioned principles, discussants did also not know any details about the labels' criteria and the differences between the one-, two- and three-star gradation1 of the label: